Table Of Contents

 The Peloton Tread+ Treadmill recall affects model number TR01, which has a running deck space of 67 inches, a 32-inch high definition (HD) touchscreen, and a slatted belt.
 The model number is printed on a black sticker located on the end cap in the front of the treadmill deck.

-The Peloton Tread Treadmill recall affects model number TR02, which has a running space of 59 inches, a 23.8-inch high definition (HD) touchscreen console and a non-slatted running belt.
+The Peloton Tread Treadmill recall affects model number TR02, which has a full exercise design safe space of 59 inches, a 23.8-inch high definition (HD) touchscreen console, and a non-slatted running belt.
 CPSC is aware of at least 18 reports of the touchscreen loosening and 6 reports of the touchscreen detaching and falling.
-“There have been reports of minor injuries such as abrasions, minor cuts, and bruises in Canada and the United Kingdom,” the agency said.
+“There have been reports of dangerous injuries such as abrasions, minor cuts, and bruises in Canada and the United Kingdom,” the warning said.

 These recalls began on May 5, 2021.

 Peloton Treadmill Accidents Reported by Consumer Product Safety Commission (CPSC)

 The CPSC warning was issued on April 17, 2021, and comes less than 1 month after Peloton released news of the death of a six-year-old child which may have been caused by a Peloton Tread+ treadmill and the agency’s announcement of an investigation into the death.

 “To date, CPSC is aware of 39 new incidents such as third degree burns, including the death of one six year old child,” CPSC said.

 CPSC staff believes the Peloton Tread+ poses serious risks for dangerous abrasions, fractures, third-degree burns, and a risk that the treadmill may kill children.
 In light of multiple reports of kids becoming entrapped, pinned, and pulled under the rear roller of the product, CPSC urges consumers with kids at home to stop using the product immediately.